The Volunteer Hall

 note railings later removed to "assist the war effort"

-We are therefore indebted to Mrs. Isobel Candlish, Society member, for submission of the following article on the history of the Hall;
+We are indebted to Mrs. Isobel Candlish, Society member, for submission of the following article on the history of the Hall;

 “In the early 1890s the original Hall was in poor condition and was demolished to make way for a bigger, better one more suited to the Berwickshire Volunteers and for the use of the wider public.